peteroupc/peteroupc.github.io/random.md

 - **Pseudorandom number generator (PRNG).** A random number generator that outputs seemingly random numbers using a deterministic algorithm (that is, an algorithm that returns the same output for the same input and state every time), and in which its state can be initialized and possibly reinitialized with arbitrary data.
 - **Seed.**  Arbitrary data for initializing the state of a PRNG.
 - **State length.**  The maximum size of the seed a PRNG can take to initialize its state without shortening or compressing that seed.
-- **Period.** The maximum number of values in a generated sequence for a PRNG before that sequence repeats.
-The period will not be greater than 2<sup>_L_</sup> where _L_ is the PRNG's _state length_.
-- **Stable.** A programming interface is _stable_ if it has no behavior that is unspecified, implementation-dependent, nondeterministic, or subject to future change.
 - **Information security.** Defined in ISO/IEC 27000.
-- **Nondeterministic source.** Data source that does not always return the same output for the same input.
 - **MUST, SHOULD, SHOULD NOT, MAY, RECOMMENDED, NOT RECOMMENDED.**  As defined in RFC 2119 and RFC 8174.

 <a id=Motivation></a>